thatLeaflet/librewolf-snap/README.md

 - missing functionality due to minimal snap permissions
 - will not get automatically updated
 - may not get timely updates
-- can't be set as default browser
-- missing options in right click menu in application launcher (e.g. open private tab)
 - should only be used for testing purposes.

 ## Want to build the snap yourself?